Why Start a Chapter?

 What kind of time commitment should I expect?

-Phi Sigma Pi is a highly active campus organization.
-While every Chapter's participation requirements may vary, you can expect to attend weekly meetings, participate in the events and activities planned by the Chapter and participate in at least one Committee to advance the well-being of the organization.
+Phi Sigma Pi is an active campus organization.
+While every Chapter's participation requirements may vary, you can expect to attend weekly meetings, participate in the events and activities planned by the Chapter throughout the academic term.

 How many Chapters and Members does Phi Sigma Pi have currently?